tihu-nlp/tihu/README.md

 ### docekr

-To create Tihu docker with gRPC endpoint: type `make docker`
+To create Tihu docker with the gRPC endpoint: type `make docker`

+These command will be usefull while using docker:

+- Run the docker: `docker run --name tihu -p 50051:50051 tihu`
+- Stop the docker: `docker stop tihu`
+- Start the docker: `docker start tihu`

 ## How Tihu works

 Check the [wiki](https://github.com/tihu-nlp/tihu/wiki) page to know how Tihu convert Persian text to speech.
 This document is in Persian and explain how Tihu works with an example.

 ## About the Name

 Tihu is Persian name for Partridge.